technology

 Better, Nicer, Clearer, Fairer: a critical assessment of the movement for ethical artificial intelligence and machine learning

 I will present this paper in the FATE (fairness, accountability, transparency, ethics) reading group tomorrow (2023-10-25).
 You can view the slides I’ll use here.
 There are unresolved tensions in the algorithmic ethics world.
 Here are two examples: Is inclusion always good?
-Gebru: “you can’t have ethical A.I. that’s not inclusive… [a]nd whoever is creating the technology is setting the standards” Nelson: “… I struggle to understand why we want to make black communities more cognizant in facial recognition systems that are disproportionately used for surveillance.
+Gebru: “you can’t have ethical A.I. that’s not inclusive… [a]nd whoever is creating the technology is setting the standards” Nelson: “… I struggle to understand why we want to make black communities more cognizant in facial recognition systems that are disproportionately used for surveillance.” academic activism O’Neil: why is there a lack of academic efforts to inform policymakers and regulators?
+PERVADE: Academics have been doing this work for a while but it is underfunded, marginalized, and at odds with a US political apparatus generally favorable towards Silicon Valley.
+Ethics manifestos or value statements mask these tensions behind a business ethics lens.

 Read more